agama-project/agama/doc/live_iso.md

 tagmedia --remove-tag agama_password agama.iso
 ```

+> [!CAUTION]
-:information_source: *Note: The image usually already contains some other tags,
+> The image usually already contains some other tags, like the checksums for
-like the checksums for verifying the medium integrity.
-Do not touch them!*
+> verifying the medium integrity.
+Do not touch them!

 ### Random Password as a Fallback

-When no password is specified or the entering the password interactively was
+When no password is specified or entering the password interactively was
 canceled by the user then Agama generates a random password and prints it on the
 console.